onemoongate/Flutter-SIWE-Plugin/README.md

     ```
 - Sign the message using personal sign message with returned message from createExternalMessage()

-Many thanks to[@w4ll3](https://github.com/w4ll3) for his support in making this plugin.
+Many thanks to [@w4ll3](https://github.com/w4ll3) for his support in making this plugin.